SmartTeleMax/iktomi/doc/source/web-tutorial.rst

 Controlling execution flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Insanities allows to natively implement many use cases without any extra essences like Django-middlewares, etc.
+Iktomi allows to natively implement many use cases without any extra essences like Django-middlewares, etc.

 For example, to implement "middleware" you can do something like::